Henry VIII: Early reign

 Soon after marrying Henry, Catherine conceived.
 She gave birth to a stillborn girl on 31 January 1510.
-About four months later, Catherine again became pregnant.
-On 1 January 1511, New Year's Day, a son Henry was born.
-After the grief of losing their first child, the couple were pleased to have a boy and festivities were held, including a two-day joust known as the Westminster Tournament.
+Catherine again became pregnant about four months later, and gave birth to a son, Henry, on 1 January 1511.
+After the grief of losing their first child, the couple were pleased to have a boy, and festivities were held, including a two-day joust known as the Westminster Tournament.
 However, the child died seven weeks later.
 Catherine had two stillborn sons in 1513 and 1515, but gave birth in February 1516 to a girl, Mary.
-Relations between Henry and Catherine had been strained, but they eased slightly after Mary's birth.
+Relations between the King and Queen had been strained, but they eased slightly after Mary's birth.

 Although Henry's marriage to Catherine has since been described as "unusually good", it is known that Henry took mistresses.
 It was revealed in 1510 that Henry had been conducting an affair with one of the sisters of Edward Stafford, 3rd Duke of Buckingham, either Elizabeth or Anne Hastings, Countess of Huntingdon.
 The most significant mistress for about three years, starting in 1516, was Elizabeth Blount.
 Blount is one of only two completely undisputed mistresses, considered by some to be few for a virile young king.
 Exactly how many Henry had is disputed: David Loades believes Henry had mistresses "only to a very limited extent", whilst Alison Weir believes there were numerous other affairs.
 Catherine is not known to have protested.
 In 1518, she fell pregnant again with another girl, who was also stillborn.

 Blount gave birth in June 1519 to Henry's illegitimate son, Henry FitzRoy.
 The young boy was made Duke of Richmond in June 1525 in what some thought was one step on the path to his eventual legitimisation.
 FitzRoy married Mary Howard in 1533, but died childless three years later.
 At the time of his death in July 1536, Parliament was considering the Second Succession Act, which could have allowed him to become king.